1960s Caged Glass Copper Pendant Lamps

 The Austrian company Rupert Nikoll also sold several lamps in this style.
 Emil Stejnar was their most well known designer.

-The technique used is invented in Murano, Italy.
+The technique used for creating these lamps was invented in Murano, Italy.
 They call it caged glass.
 The glass is blown inside the copper while the copper is heated.
 It’s impossible to remove the glass afterwards.

 Peill + Putzler